Leaflet/Leaflet/docs/examples/overlays/index.md

 videoOverlay.getElement().pause();
 ```

 This allows us to build custom interfaces.
-For example, we can build a small subclass of `L.Control` to play/pause this video overlay once it's loaded:
+For example, we can build a small subclass of `Control` to play/pause this video overlay once it's loaded:

 ```js
 videoOverlay.on('load', function () {